InesGhaouel/Social_Robotics_Project/README.md

 Then we chose to implement  the TAMER algorithm from "Interactively Shaping Agents via Human Reinforcement" (Knox, Stone - 2009)

 We replicate this project by adding two ways for the user to give a feedback.
-The first one is by speech : "yes" or "no" using Speech to text file (recording then reading then return the text ).
+The first one is by speech : "yes" or "no","back" and "forward" using Speech to text file (recording then reading then return the text ).
-The second one is by hand gestures : "Thumbs up" or "Thumbs down" (folder)
+The second one is by hand gestures : "Thumbs up" or "Thumbs down" , "fist" and "smile" .

 the installations can be installed using the line :